 Shame: n.
 1. the painful feeling of having done or experienced something dishonorable, improper, foolish, etc.

 Many people think of guilt and shame as the same thing (and the dictionary defines them this way).
 They are, however, extremely different.
-Rape survivors feel guilty, for the most part, because they feel they did something wrong which caused them to be sexually assaulted ("if I wasn't wearing that dress...if only I hadn't drank so much...I shouldn't have been alone with him," etc).
+Rape survivors feel guilty, for the most part, because they feel they did something wrong which caused them to be sexually assaulted ("if I wasn't wearing that dress...if only I hadn't drunk so much...I shouldn't have been alone with him," etc).
 They feel guilty because it seems like their actions caused the assault.